talkingtoaj/exam-creator/README.md

-# Exam Generator
+# Exam-Creator

-Unique is a simple program to create randomized exams so each student receives a unique set of questions.
+Exam-Creator is a simple program to create randomized exams so each student receives a unique set of questions.

 ## Why?